digbmc/germantown-y/docs/adding-content.md

 # Adding Content
-Most of the content being added to the site will be files for the exhibit page. (link to the exhbits guide).
-Every md file has two parts: the front matter and the content.
+Most of the content being added to the site will be files for the [exhibits page](../pages/exhibits.md).
+Every md (shorthand for Markdown) file has two parts: the front matter and the content.

 [Front matter](https://jekyllrb.com/docs/front-matter/) is a list of [YAML](https://yaml.org/)variables at the top of a page.
-Front matter is an essential part of Jekyll's structure.
+YAML is a configuration langugage.
+It's an essential part of Jekyll's structure.

 Front matter is indicated with a starting `---` and a closing `---`.
 For example, here's the front matter of the archive page